Solar System Geometry Index (SSGI)

 In the course of 2022 critical geometry has been categorized into conjunctions (c), right-angles (r) and semi-right angles (s) (SSGI version 7.8.2.317).
 Extensive research has shown that this geometry, in particualar with Mercury, Venus and the Moon, has a strong relationship with stronger (Mw ≥ 5.6) earthquakes and with their tendency to cluster.

-With version 9.2 in March 2024, the COMMON graph depicts the involvement of Earth (PGea) with blue lines.
+With Solpage version 9.2 in March 2024, the COMMON graph depicts the involvement of Earth (PGea) with blue lines.
 This modification was applied after analysis of planetary geometry before the major earthquake in Southern Xinjiang, China revealed a pair of right angles with Earth and Venus and associated clustering of strong tremors in the preceding days.
 Compare with the Komandorskiye Ostrova example above.

 OK